When Collaborative Filtering is not Collaborative: Unfairness of PCA for Recommendations: Proofs

 Now, since all eigenvalues of extreme points for \algname{} are $0$ or $1$ and the trace is the sum of eigenvalues, the rank of an extreme point is at most $r$ to satisfy the trace constraint.
 Thus, an extreme point of \algname{} can be eigendecomposed as $UU^T$ where $U^TU = I_r$.

-To show (ii) we utilize Theorem 1.8 from \citet{fair-pca-multi-criteria} which states that for SDPs with a linear objective function, $m$ linear (in)equality constraints, and eigenvalue constraints in Equation \ref{eqn:item-preference-constraints} an extreme-point optimal solution can be found in polynomial time.
+To show (ii) we utilize Theorem 1.8 from \citet{fair-pca-multi-criteria} which states that for SDPs with a linear objective function, $m$ linear (in)equality constraints, and eigenvalue constraints equivalent to those in \algname{}, an extreme-point optimal solution can be found in polynomial time.
+We elaborate on the runtime complexity of \algname{} in \cref{sec:runtime-complexity}.

-Last we discuss the addition of an optional linear reconstruction error constraint and show that \algname{} yields a projection matrix of rank at most $d$.
+Last we discuss the addition of an optional linear reconstruction error constraint and show that \algname{} yields a projection matrix of rank at most $r$.
 From Theorem 1.8 in \citet{fair-pca-multi-criteria}, we have that all extreme point optimal solutions have rank at most $r$ and can be found in polynomial time.

 To show that an extreme point optimal solution is a projection matrix we must again show that the eigenvalues are integer.
-We prove by contradiction: consider an extreme point optimal solution $P' = \sum_{i=1}^d \lambda_iu_iu_i^T$ where there exists a single fractional eigenvalue $\lambda_{i'}$.
+We prove by contradiction: consider an extreme point optimal solution $P' = \sum_{i=1}^m \lambda_iu_iu_i^T$ where there exists a single fractional eigenvalue $\lambda_{i'}$.
 We can show that such a point cannot be optimal because setting $\lambda_{i'} = 1$ would be feasible and improve the objective.
-The objective function can be written as a linear combination of the eigenvalues of $P'$: $\sum_{i=1}^d c_i\lambda_i$. $c_{i'}$ must be positive, otherwise $P' - \lambda_{i'}u_{i'}u_{i'}^T$ would have a higher objective value.
+The objective function can be written as a linear combination of the eigenvalues of $P'$: $\sum_{i=1}^m c_i\lambda_i$. $c_{i'}$ must be positive, otherwise $P' - \lambda_{i'}u_{i'}u_{i'}^T$ would have a higher objective value.
 Thus increasing $\lambda_{i'}$ increases the objective.
 Setting to $1$ also decreases the reconstruction error given that the increase of any eigenvalue decreases reconstruction error.
 And the perturbed matrix $P' + \left(1-\lambda_{i'}\right)u_{i'}u_{i'}^T$ is feasible for the integer trace constraint given that the trace of $P'$ is at most $r + \lambda_{i'} - 1$.

 If there are two fractional eigenvalues, the argument with $\epsilon_1$ and $\epsilon_2$ can again be used to show $P'$ is not an extreme point, where $\epsilon_1$ and $\epsilon_2$ are defined to preserve reconstruction error.